linkedin/css-blocks/packages/@css-blocks/website/src/markdown/1_block-files/7_inheritance.md

 > 🔮 **Future Feature: Extension Constraints**
 >
 > Sometimes, properties inside of a component are **so** important, that authors may want to constrain the values that extenders and implementors are able to set.
-In the near future, css-blocks will enable this use case through the custom `constrain()` and `range()` CSS functions and possibly through other ideas like [custom constraints and conflicts](https://github.com/linkedin/css-blocks/issues/51).
+In the near future, CSS Blocks will enable this use case through the custom `constrain()` and `range()` CSS functions and possibly through other ideas like [custom constraints and conflicts](https://github.com/linkedin/css-blocks/issues/51).
 You can come help out over on Github to make this happen faster!